isomerpages/moe-southviewpri/_departments/Mother Tongue Languages.md

 </tr>
 <tr>
 <td>Mother Tongue Fortnight Activities</td>
-<td>To create an immersive environment for learning and appreciating Mother Tongue Languages and Cultures.<br />The P3 &amp; P4 pupils will be involved in a role play competition on the characters from the Indian epics, Ramayana and Mahabharata.
+<td>To create an immersive environment for learning and appreciating Mother Tongue Languages and Cultures.<br>The P3 &amp; P4 pupils will be involved in a role play competition on the characters from the Indian epics, Ramayana and Mahabharata.
 This competition encourages cultural discovery through authentic experience in a fun way.</td>
 <td>Primary 3 &amp; 4</td>
 </tr>
 <tr>